-Specifically, the portion of the project study area within the Broad River Sub-Basin lies within the Broad River Watershed (HUC 03050106-07).
-HUC 03050106-07 is located in Newberry, Fairfield, and Richland Counties and consists primarily of the Broad River and its tributaries from the Parr Shoals dam to its confluence with the Saluda River.
-Within the project study area, the Broad River Watershed encompasses the northern portion of US-176 (Broad River Road) interchange with I-26, and the area along I-20 east of the interchange of US-176 (Broad River Road).
-Surface waters identified within the portion of the project study area located in HUC 03050106-07 include four streams/rivers, one storm water basin, and four wetlands.
+The portion of the Project Study Area within the Broad River Sub-Basin lies within the Broad River Watershed (HUC 03050106-07).
+HUC 03050106-07 is located in Newberry, Fairfield, and Richland Counties and consists primarily of the Broad River and its tributaries from the Parr Shoals Dam to its confluence with the Saluda River.
+Within the Project Study Area, the Broad River Watershed encompasses the northern portion of US-176 (Broad River Road) interchange with I-26, and the area along I-20 east of the interchange of US-176 (Broad River Road).
+Surface waters identified within the portion of the Project Study Area in HUC 03050106-07 include six streams/rivers, eight wetlands, and one pond.